-- Becoming overwhelmed by the student's problems, may only provide evidence that s/he should feel helpless.
+- Becoming overwhelmed by the student's problems, may only provide evidence that they should feel helpless.

-- Assuming too much responsibility for the student and his/her problems.
+- Assuming too much responsibility for the student and their problems.

-- Trying to ignore or minimize his/her feelings.
+- Trying to ignore or minimize their feelings.

-- Being afraid to ask whether the person is feeling suicidal (if you believe s/he may be).
+- Being afraid to ask whether the person is feeling suicidal (if you believe they may be).